Elegance at Every Setting: My Six Favorite Flatware Designs

 Originally designed for Krupp and reissued by Sambonet

 Why I Love It: Gio Ponti’s Conca flatware reflects the designer’s signature grace and architectural sensibility.
-The tapered handles and subtle curves are elegant without being ornate, striking the perfect balance between modern refinement and timeless tradition.
-It feels like holding a quiet piece of mid-century Italian history in your hand.
+The tapered handles and subtle curves are elegant yet not ornate.
+They strike the right balance between modern refinement and timeless tradition.
+Holding a piece feels like clutching a quiet segment of mid-century Italian history.

-Ideal For: Elegant table settings, design-conscious collectors, and those who appreciate restrained, enduring beauty.
+Ideal For: This flatware is suitable for elegant table settings, design-conscious collectors, and those who appreciate restrained, enduring beauty.

 5. Flatware by John Pawson (2005)